faraday-motion/pacer/README.md

 # Support Us

 You can support the Pacer project buy purchasing hardware required for running Pacer and other products from the [Faraday Motion Web Shop](http://shop.faradaymotion.com).
 We highly appreciate your support.

+#Contributing

+There is a long road of development until we get Pacer to be the go to solution.
+Any contributions are highly valued.

+For minor fixes of code and documentation, go ahead and submit a pull request.

+Feature branches with lots of small commits (especially titled "oops", "fix typo", "forgot to add file", etc.) should be squashed before opening a pull request.
+At the same time, please refrain from putting multiple unrelated changes into a single pull request.